-As such, it has implications in SARS-CoV-2 and HPV treatment.18-23 Additionally, recent literature suggests that within the family of 7 APOBEC3 DNA cytosine deaminases expressed in mammalian cells, only APOBEC3A has the profile of an oncogenic driver, inducing C-to-G and regions of the DNA binding groove of APOBEC3A in order to provide site-specific targets for disulfide exchange (Figure 5.1A).
-The goal of this project was to discover whether fragment hits from an engineered system could still produce efficacious inhibitors to APOBEC3A activity that could then be modified to potent, noncovalent inhibitors with biological activity.
+As such, it has implications in SARS-CoV-2 and HPV treatment.
+18-23 Additionally, recent literature suggests that within the family of 7 APOBEC3 DNA cytosine deaminases expressed in mammalian cells, only APOBEC3A has the profile of an oncogenic driver, inducing C-to-G and C-to-T mutations in DNA which are characteristic of over half of all cancer types.
+24-28 regions of the DNA binding groove of APOBEC3A in order to provide site-specific targets for disulfide exchange (Figure 5.1A).29 The goal of this project was to discover whether fragment hits from an engineered system could still produce efficacious inhibitors to APOBEC3A activity that could then be modified to potent, noncovalent inhibitors with biological activity.